 - 1-2 pounds Italian sausage, regular or spicy

 - 16-18 ounces penne pasta (the bag I used was 17.6 ounces)

 - 24 - 48 ounces pasta sauce, I used two 24 ounce jars of pasta sauce

 - 1 tablespoon Italian seasoning

-- 1 tablespoon red pepper flakes, optional to add some more heat
+- 1 - 3 teaspoons red pepper flakes, optional to add some more heat

 - Parmesan Reggiano, freshly grated